Should I Watch..? 'John Wick'

 If anything, John Wick: Chapter 2 delivers even more fast-paced action as well as expands the secret criminal world these characters inhabit - which makes me very keen to catch it soon.
 Whether the forthcoming third film can maintain such levels of action remains to be seen but I expect it will be fun finding out.

 The origins of 'gun fu' can be traced back to John Woo who has turned it into something of a trademark of his.
 1986's A Better Tomorrow was where he first used the style with leading man Chow Yun-fat and when Woo moved to America, the style came with him.
 From the likes of Equilibrium and Wanted to Kick Ass and Kingsman: The Secret Service, it shows no signs of declining in popularity any time soon but that's a good thing as far as I am concerned.
 Lastly, anyone looking for an action film in a hotel that caters exclusively to bad guys might be interested in Hotel Artemis which was released in the UK this very week (July 2018).
+It's not as good but the concept is a fascinating one nonetheless.

 © 2018 Benjamin Cox